qablet-academy/intro/docs/index.md

+## Introduction

+[qablet-basic](https://pypi.org/project/qablet-basic/) contains a suite of models to evaluate qablet timetables.
+It includes -

+- [Finite Difference/PDE models](models/fd.md) such as Hull-White and Black-Scholes
+- Fixed model
+- A [Monte Carlo](models/mc.md) pricer to use any model defined using the [finmc](https://finlib.github.io/finmc/) interface.

+## What is a Qablet Timetable?
 A Qablet timetable defines a financial contract using a sequence of payments, choices and conditions.
-A valuation model implemented with a Qablet parser can value any contract, as long as the contract can be described using a **timetable** such as this one -
+A Qablet model can value any contract, as long as the contract can be described using a **timetable** such as this one -

 ```
           track        time op  quantity unit